vbalazs23/auto-complete-movie-search/README.md

 # auto-complete-movie-search
 ### [See it in work here](https://vbalazs23.github.io/auto-complete-movie-search/)
 It's a small project that uses the [OMDb API](https://www.omdbapi.com/) to display search results as the user types.
+Try and **search for a movie title**.
 It uses the movie database, so don't try to search for shows.
 ### Why on Earth would I do this?
 I originally wanted to create an autocomplete search bar but this version seemed much more interesting as I started to research and think about the actual project more.